CSM celebrates 508 graduates during winter commencement on La Plata campus

 The College of Southern Maryland celebrated Thursday its first graduating class of 2020 as more than 500 adult scholars were recognized for their academic achievement during CSM’s 21st winter commencement held at the La Plata campus.

-Spanning across 64 different programs of study, 465 degrees and 254 certificates were conferred to students ranging from 19 to 62 years old.
-About 133 graduates were from Calvert County, 165 from St. Mary’s County and 166 from Charles County, with the majority of degrees being awarded in the field of arts and sciences, nursing and general studies, according to a CSM release.
+Spanning 64 different programs of study, 465 degrees and 254 certificates were conferred to students ranging from 19 to 62 years old.
+About 133 graduates were from Calvert County, 165 from St. Mary’s and 166 from Charles, with the majority of degrees being awarded in the fields of arts and sciences, nursing and general studies, according to a CSM press release.

 Of the associate’s degree candidates, more than 18% graduated with honors.